 We seek to understand the needs of the people who work for us and therefore regularly conduct employee surveys, both Group-wide and within select countries, individual business sectors or specific projects.
-These surveys help to facilitate communication between managers and employees and also show us areas where we can improve.
-Moreover, such surveys are paramount to our company culture, which values dialogue and employee input.
+These surveys are an important building block of our corporate feedback culture because they help to facilitate communication between managers and employees and also show us areas where we can improve.

-In 2019, we rolled out a new Social and Labor Standards Policy that further bolsters the foundation for fair and open interactions with our employees.
+Our Social and Labor Standards Policy further bolsters the foundation for fair and open interactions with our employees.

 How we engage our employees

 The Engagement and Inclusion unit within our HR organization is responsible for employee engagement, diversity and inclusion, and also develops and manages our employee surveys.

 We include local employee representatives in our company’s decision-making processes, doing so regularly and extensively.
 Within Germany 13 of our subsidiaries have employee representation, while 26 of our subsidiaries across eight other European nations have employee representative bodies (Austria, Belgium, France, Ireland, Italy, the Netherlands, Spain, and Switzerland).
 In Germany, 60% of all employees are covered by collective agreements (14% of our workforce).
 Local works councils as well as a Group works council represent our employees, discussing topics such as compensation, working hours and organizational realignments.
 The Senior Executives Committee advocates for the interests of our top leaders in Germany, while the Euroforum represents our employees at the European level.
 Focusing on the economic situation, employment rates and significant changes within our Group, this body covers all EU countries as well as Switzerland and Norway, although not all countries have their own delegate.

 Our commitment: Group-wide Social and Labor Standards Policy